folio-org/okapi/doc/guide.md

 modules may push their own numbers as well, as needed.
 It is hoped that they will use a key naming scheme that is close to what we do in Okapi.

-Enabling the metrics via -enable-metrics will start sending metrics to localhost:2003 .
+Enabling the metrics via `-enable-metrics` will start sending metrics to `localhost:2003`.
-If you add -DgraphiteHost=graphite.yourdomain.io as a parameter to your java command e.g java -DgraphiteHost=graphite.yourdomain.io -jar okapi-core/target/okapi-core-fat.jar dev   -enable-metrics metrics will be sent to graphite.yourdomain.io
+If you add `-DgraphiteHost=graphite.yourdomain.io` as a parameter to your java command e.g.
+`java -DgraphiteHost=graphite.yourdomain.io -jar okapi-core/target/okapi-core-fat.jar dev -enable-metrics`
+then metrics will be sent to `graphite.yourdomain.io`

   * `folio.okapi.`_\$HOST_`.proxy.`_\$TENANT_`.`_\$HTTPMETHOD_`.`_\$PATH`_ -- Time for the whole request, including all modules that it ended up invoking.
   * `folio.okapi.`_\$HOST_`.proxy.`_\$TENANT_`.module.`_\$SRVCID`_ -- Time for one module invocation.